A collaboration project between PLAYGROUND Magazine & Carla Stanton

 - Real Estate Notes: Baldwin Park sits on a lake ringed with a popular walking trail, and entices with great architecture, two excellent public schools and a convenient location close to major shopping centers and downtown Orlando.
 Its proximity to Audubon Park and Winter Park adds to the allure of this community.

-Known as the location for state-of-the-art medical facilities (AKA Medical City), this southeast community is a hub for health, wellness and technology and is rapidly expanding still.
-If you like an attention to detail, everything in this area is well-designed and brand-spankin’ new.
+Known as THE location for state-of-the-art medical facilities (AKA Medical City), this southeast community is a hub for health, wellness and technology and is rapidly expanding still.
+If you like an attention to detail, everything in Lake Nona is well-designed and brand-spankin’ new.

 - House Style: Recently built, modern architecture; lots of smart homes and eco-conscious construction